maxritter/diy-thermocam-website/src/pages/software.md

 The Thermal Data Viewer is next to the ThermoVision software another possibility to view, edit and convert raw data files on your PC.
 It allows various functions to alter the thermal range, add measurement points as well as various filters.
 The program is also capable of converting whole folders of raw data frames into images (JPG, BMP or PNG) or avi videos.

 [**Download Latest Version**](https://github.com/maxritter/DIY-Thermocam/blob/master/Software/Thermal%20Data%20Viewer/2.3.52.365/ThermalDataViewer\_2.3.52.365.zip) (Windows only)

+# **Firmware Updater**

+The firmware updater allows you to flash the newest version of the firmware on any operating system.

+[**Download Latest Version**](https://github.com/maxritter/DIY-Thermocam/tree/master/Software/Firmware%20Updater) (Windows, Linux & Mac OSX)

 # **Video Converter**